-The basis for our collaborative project, the sprint, is a briefing that clarifies which exact problem you want to solve with your team.
+The basis for our joint project, the QLabSprint, is a briefing in which we discuss together which problem you want to solve with your team.
 Contact us to start our cooperation!

 - You inform the team intending to clarify the general conditions during the sprint and manage expectations.